 To find out about my research interests, and the projects I am currently working on, visit the research page.
+That page will be revamped shortly.

 Follow me on twitter @austingmeyer